patternfly/patternfly-react/packages/react-core/src/components/Tooltip/examples/Tooltip.md

 ### On icon with dynamic content

-When the tooltip is used as a wrapper and its content will dynamically update, the `aria` prop should have a value of "off" passed in.
+When the tooltip is used as a wrapper and its content will dynamically update, the `aria` prop should have a value of "none" passed in.
 This prevents assistive technologies from announcing the tooltip contents more than once.
 Additionally, the `aria-live` prop should have a value of "polite" passed in, in order for assistive technologies to announce when the tooltip contents gets updated.

 When using a React or selector ref with a tooltip that has dynamic content, the `aria` and `aria-live` props do not need to be manually passed in.